jonmadison/beyond_the_slab/beyond_the_slab.md

 ^oh yeah we're at code camp, right?
 I used a library, Johnny Five, which allows us to talk to Arduino via Javascript.
 This code's on my GitHhub.

+^it's quite straightforward; This is an interactive version.
+I ended up "scriptifying" it by using a command line library.

 ---

 #Other ways I could have done it